-So without knowing each other well, trying to establish common ground about a very uncertain future, I came up with “Cash, growth, and profits” as a way to set priorities hard and fast, as foundations for doing business, and working together, into the future.
+So without knowing each other well, trying to establish common ground about a very uncertain future, I came up with “Cash, growth, and profits.”
+I saw it as a way to set priorities hard and fast.
+I also saw it as a foundation for doing business, and working together, into the future.

 His first reaction was puzzlement.
 “What?” he said, as if to say, really, so what?
 “Doesn’t everybody want that?
 What’s to deal with?
 How does that help us.”

 Hold on there.
 These three seemingly obvious concepts seem mutually compatible.
 But actually that happy family appearance is a facade, as different from business reality as a television family from a real family.
 Like a real family, they smile for the picture, but they fight all the time.

 “Cash flow is our first priority,” I told him (paraphrasing, obviously).
 “We don’t have outside investment to support us.
 Simply put, we can’t spend money we don’t have.
 Not ever.”